sensible-hq/sensible-docs/readme-sync/v0/best-practices/0300 -  fallbacks.md

 For example, see the following sections.

-## Fix nulls or false positives with field fallbacks
+## Fix nulls and false positives with field fallbacks

 Sometimes an LLM prompt works for the majority of documents in a document type, but returns null or an inaccurate response (a "false positive") for a minority of documents.
 Rather than rewrite the prompt, which can cause regressions, create fallbacks targeted at the failing documents.